 The digital compressor is always installed in the first on, last off compressor position.
-For example, when installed in a 38RC condensing unit, the digital compressor is always installed in circuit A, and an example of the resulting sequence of compressor operation can be seen in Table 10.
+For example, when installed in a 38APD condensing unit, the digital compressor is always installed in the A1 position, and the resulting sequence of compressor operation can be seen in Table 10.
 The remaining compressors are normally standard scroll compressors and are controlled via compressor staging (on/off depending on needed capacity).